Skip to main content

 • Students earning a CPTC degree or certificate must apply for graduation using the online form or the paper option available in the Enrollment Services office.

-• Students under age 21 may attend CPTC professional/technical programs toward the completion of the Associate of Applied Science, Associate of Applied Science – T or a certificate while completing high school requirements.
+• Students between the ages of 16-21 may attend CPTC professional/technical programs toward the completion of the Associate of Applied Science, Associate of Applied Science – T or a certificate while completing high school requirements.

 • Interested students will contact the Northwest Career and Technical High School office to begin this program.

-• Provide the Basic Skills office with a copy of their high school diploma/transcript for review
+• If applicable, students should provide the Transitional Studies office with a copy of their high school transcript for review.

 General Education Development (GED)